llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   `firstprivate` when the variable is a scalar.
 Text to make this overriding behavior clear has been proposed for inclusion in the OpenACC spec after 2.7.
-* While OpenACC does not define a `shared` clause, this design document and Clacc's implementation use the concept of *imp* `shared` for any variable that is referenced within an OpenACC `loop` construct, that is declared outside it, and for which OpenACC semantics do not specify `private` or `reduction`.
+* Identifying a DA as *pre* instead of *imp* only matters for combined directives.
 Notes:
-    * `shared` really just indicates that references to the variable within the `loop` construct reference the original variable.
-    * In many cases, Clacc translates `shared` to OpenMP's `shared` clause.
-However, `omp distribute` and `omp simd` do not accept *exp* `shared`.
-As noted in the mappings below, Clacc relies on OpenMP implicit data sharing attributes in those cases, and the semantics are the desired OpenACC semantics.
-* Identifying a data attribute as *pre* instead of *imp* only matters for combined directives.
-Notes:
     * OpenACC 3.0 sec.
 2.6 "Data Environment" says "Variables with predetermined data attributes may not appear in a data clause that conflicts with that data attribute."
-        * That is, the difference between *pre* and *imp* is that a variable with a *pre* data attribute is not permitted to have a conflicting *exp* data clause, but a variable with an *imp* data attribute is.
+        * That is, the difference between *pre* and *imp* is that a variable with a *pre* DA is not permitted to have a conflicting *exp* data clause, but a variable with an *imp* DA is (and then the *imp* DA is overridden).
-        * `firstprivate`, `private`, and `reduction` are not listed in OpenACC 3.0 sec.
+        * DSAs are not listed in OpenACC 3.0 sec.
 2.7 "Data Clauses".
-For the sake of this discussion, we assume they are also data clauses and attributes.
+          However, we assume they are also considered data clauses and attributes.
         * The definition of "conflicts" is not specified.
 We assume a conflict is a different data clause or attribute for the same variable on the same effective directive.
-    * The only *pre* data attributes described by OpenACC 3.0 sec.
+    * The only *pre* DAs described by OpenACC 3.0 sec.
 2.6.1 "Variables with Predetermined Data Attributes" are:
         * *pre* `private` for locally declared variables:
-            * The only *exp* data clauses that could refer to them would be on directives nested within the scope of the variable declarations, and those cannot expand the visibility of the variables, so conflicts with *pre* `private` don't seem possible.
+            * The only *exp* DAs that could refer to them would be on directives nested within the scope of the variable declarations, and those cannot expand the visibility of the variables, so conflicts with *pre* `private` don't seem possible.
         * *pre* `private` for loop control variables:
-            * On a non-combined `acc loop`, the only supported data clauses are *exp* `private` and *exp* `reduction`, and so the latter is the only possible conflict with *pre* `private`:
+            * On a non-combined `acc loop`, the only supported *exp* DAs are *exp* `private` and *exp* `reduction`, and so the latter is the only possible conflict with *pre* `private`:
                 * However, as discussed under "Loop Control Variables" below, Clacc does not permit *exp* `reduction` for